-(a) a product data request or a consumer data request of a type referred to in column 1 of the commencement table is made to a data holder; and
+(a) a product data request or a consumer data request is made to a data holder of a kind referred to in column 1 of the commencement table; and

 (b) the request is made under a Part of these rules referred to in column 2 of the commencement table; and

-(c) the request is made after the commencement of these rules and during a period referred to in any of columns 3 to 9 of the commencement table.
+(c) the request is made after the commencement of these rules and during a period referred to in any of the other columns of the commencement table.

 (2) Despite clause 3.1A of this Schedule, for the request, Part 3 of this Schedule applies in relation to the kinds of product referred to in the relevant cell of the commencement table.